leandrocp/mdex/README.md

 ## Motivation

-MDEx was born out of the necessity of parsing CommonMark files, to parse hundreds of files quickly, and to be easily extensible by consumer of the library.
+MDEx was born out of the necessity of parsing CommonMark files, to parse hundreds of files quickly, and to be easily extensible by consumers of the library.

 * [earmark](https://hex.pm/packages/earmark) is extensible but [can't parse](https://github.com/RobertDober/earmark_parser/issues/126) all kinds of documents and is slow to convert hundreds of markdowns.
 * [md](https://hex.pm/packages/md) is very extensible but the doc says "If one needs to perfectly parse the common markdown, Md is probably not the correct choice" and CommonMark was a requirement to parse many existing files.